2.1 Care Information - Fine Fireclay and Ceramic Wash Basins

 2.6 Care Information - Toilet Seats

 The best method of maintaining the finish while ensuring the cleanliness of toilet seats is simply to wipe them over with a soft cloth with soapy water.
 It is important that no abrasive cleaners are used, as these will remove the surface gloss of the product.
-At regular intervals the tightness of the hinge bolts should be checked, as continual loosening over time does occur.
+At regular intervals the tightness of the seat to pan fixing kits should be checked, as continual loosening over time does occur.